primecoderIN/blinkworx/README.md

 ### `User Screens`

 Only user can see this order screen and create order.
-Created by will be "N/A" for users as they already know that they created it.
+Created by column in order table will be "N/A" for users as they already know that they created it.

 You can use this credential to see user screen :